Tips for the Traveling Photographer

 1. Travel Light.

 If you’re shooting with a smartphone, I recommend going all-in on the very best quality camera phone you can afford, and adding accessories to boost image quality.
 You can pretty inexpensively add a variety of lens attachments and a small tripod to your travel bag that will be a breeze to carry around.
 For more serious shooters, you can still travel light as a feather with top quality gear.
-Sony, Olympus, Fuji, Lumix, even Leica (and so many more great camera brands) all have smaller, even pock-sized options with tricked out professional specs and top image quality.
+Lumix, Olympus, Fuji, Sony, even Leica (and so many more great camera brands) all have smaller, even pock-sized options with tricked out professional specs and top image quality.
 With mirrorless, Micro 4/3 and yes, even some high end point-and-shoot cameras, there are tons of travel-friendly options these days that won’t weigh you down (or let you down).

 2. Patience and Planning.

 Make sure you know (and prioritize) your key points of interest for the places you want to see, and plan for enough time to take them all in.
 Do the most important ones first, just incase things don’t go as planned.
 That way, you won’t miss the mark, and everything after that is just gravy.
 If I’m really tight on time, I might hop on a local sight seeing tour, just to get my bearings on where things are, and how I’m going to get back to the most interesting spots later.
 If you do that on day one, every day after that you can make first hand decisions about what areas are more interesting to you personally, and what you might prefer to skip all together.
-PRO TIP:Don’t visit popular areas at peak traffic times unless you want a ton of tourists in your photos.
-Try getting up early and shooting at sunrise (instead of waiting until sunset) to beat the crowds.
-Or visit those big attractions during a weekday instead of the weekend, or in maybe the off-season.

 3. Upgrade Your Experience.

 If you have the means and the option, definitely splurge on that room with a view!
 This will give you increased odds for catching those nice sunrises & sunsets right from your room, just incase mother nature foils your perfect plan for that scenic boat ride or sunrise mountain hike.
-The cover image for this article was shot from the comfort of my hotel room (in my PJ’s), while the outside temps were a below freezing!
-PRO TIP:If you have to shoot thru a glass window, just make sure you turn out all the lights, and place your lens right on the glass to eliminate glare.
-Or you can also try using using a towel or a black jacket to cover your camera and block artificial interior light.
+I have shot some of my favorite images from the comfort of my hotel room (in my PJ’s), while the outside temps were below freezing!

 4. Look for the Locals.